-Spousal responsibility (§ 18-12-403): If the property is the homestead of a married couple, both spouses must join the execution of the deed in order for it to be considered legally valid.
-The only exception is if one (1) spouse conveys by a separate document, and acknowledges it.
+Spousal Responsibility (§ 18-12-403): If the property is the homestead of a married couple, both spouses must join the execution of the deed in order for it to be considered legally valid.
+The only exception is if one (1) spouse completes and records a separate deed.